CalmDownVal/slideshow/packages/slideshow/readme.md

-# Preact Presentations
+# Preact Slideshows

-A small (~ 10kB) library for scroll presentations with Preact.
+A small (~ 10kB) library for scroll slideshows with Preact.

 ## Installation